daczarne/udemy_dash_course/README.md

-# Python dash demo
+# Interactive Python dashboards with Plotly and Dash

-Just a testing repo for python dash stuff